anfoss/PCprophet/README.md

 python3 PCprophet/test/test_methods.py
 ```

-PCprophet.Exceptions.MethodError will be raised in case of not compatibility and it will be necessary to downgrade the current Sklearn to a compatible version
+PCprophet.Exceptions.MethodError will be raised in case of not compatibility and it will be necessary to downgrade the current Sklearn/Scipy/Pandas to a compatible version

 ## Usage